 - No "evergreen" provision.
 The number of shares of our Common Stock available for issuance under the 2011 Equity Plan is fixed and will not adjust based upon the number of shares outstanding.
 Following the increase in the number of authorized shares being requested, we currently expect that the number of shares authorized for issuance under the 2011 Equity Plan will be sufficient to provide for future awards for approximately two years at which time we expect to ask our stockholders to approve an additional share authorization. - Stock option exercise prices and SAR strike prices will not be lower than the fair market value on the grant date.
 The 2011 Equity Plan prohibits granting stock options with exercise prices and SARs with strike prices lower than the fair market value of a share of our Common Stock on the grant date, subject to potential adjustments in connection with the issuance or assumption of awards in connection with certain mergers, consolidations, acquisitions of property or stock or reorganizations. - No repricing or exchange without stockholder approval.
-The 2011 Equity Plan prohibits the repricing of outstanding stock options or SARs without stockholder approval. - "Clawback/Forfeiture" provisions.
-Under the 2011 Equity Plan, in the Compensation Committee's discretion, an award agreement may provide for the cancellation of an award if the participant, while employed by or providing services to the Company or after termination of such employment or service, violates a non-competition, non-solicitation, non-disparagement or non-disclosure agreement or otherwise engages in activity that is in conflict with or adverse to the interests of the Company, including fraud or conduct contributing to any financial restatements or irregularities, as determined by the Compensation Committee in its sole discretion.
-The Compensation Committee may also provide in an award agreement that if the participant otherwise engages in any such activity, the participant will forfeit any compensation, gain or other value realized thereafter on the vesting, exercise or settlement of an award, the sale or other transfer of an award, or the sale of shares of Common Stock acquired in respect of an award, and must promptly repay such amounts to the Company.
-The Compensation Committee may also provide in an award agreement that if the participant receives any amount in excess of what the participant should have received under the terms of the award for any reason (including by reason of a financial restatement, mistake in calculation or other administrative error), then the participant will be required to promptly repay any excess amount to the Company.
-To the extent required by applicable law (including Section 302 of Sarbanes-Oxley and Section 954 of Dodd-Frank), the rules and regulations of The Nasdaq Stock Market, and/or a written policy adopted by the Company, awards will be subject (including on a retroactive basis) to clawback, forfeiture or similar requirements.
+The 2011 Equity Plan prohibits the repricing of outstanding stock options or SARs without stockholder approval. - "Clawback" provisions.
+The 2011 Equity Plan contains "clawback" provisions which provide that if a participant is determined by the Compensation Committee to have violated a noncompete, nonsolicit, nondisparagement or nondisclosure agreement or engaged in activity that is in conflict with or adverse to the interest of Company or any affiliate, including fraud or conduct contributing to any financial restatements or irregularities, as determined by the Compensation Committee, all rights of the participant under the 2011 Equity Plan and any agreements evidencing an award then held by the participant will terminate and be forfeited and the Compensation Committee may require the participant to surrender and return to the Company any shares received, and/or to repay any profits or any other economic value made or realized by the participant.
+To the extent required by applicable law (including without limitation Section 304 of the Sarbanes-Oxley Act of 2002 and Section 954 of the Dodd Frank Wall Street Reform and Consumer Protection Act), Company policy and/or the rules and regulations of The Nasdaq Stock Market or other securities exchange or inter- dealer quotation system on which our Common Stock is listed or quoted, awards shall be subject to clawback, forfeiture or similar requirement.